Transport in Copenhagen: Suburban rail

+Regional trains

 The regional trains are equally important for transport within the Metropolitan Area of Copenhagen.
 Important lines are for instance along Kystbanen (The Coast line) to Helsingør (Shakespeare's Elsinore with Kronborg Castle), to Copenhagen Airport, and to Roskilde.
 If the S-Train runs parallel, the distances between regional train stations are longer than where only regional trains are available.
 The regional trains also run outside the Metropolitan area (which also equals the ticket system area for all public traffic within Copenhagen).
 For travel outside this area, a different type of ticket must be purchased.
 The regional trains continues to western and southern Zealand as well as to the islands Falster and Lolland.
 Labeled as Øresundståg, they continue to Scania and some other Swedish provinces.
 The Copenhagen-Ringsted Line was inaugurated in May 2019.